-We are pleased to provide you with the ECWA's 2016 Annual Water Quality Report (AWQR).
-Included are details about where your water comes from, how your water is treated and tested, and how it compares to standards set by regulatory agencies.
-This report fulfills the United States Environmental Protection Agency's (EPA) requirement to prepare and deliver a Consumer Confidence Report (CCR) and the New York State Department of Health's (DOH) requirement to prepare and deliver an annual water quality report.
+We are pleased to provide you with the ECWA's 2017 Annual Water Quality Report (AWQR).
+Included are details about where your water comes from, how your water is treated and tested, and how it compares to the various standards set by our regulatory agencies.
+This report fulfills the United States Environmental Protection Agency's (EPA) requirement to prepare and deliver a Consumer Confidence Report (CCR), as well as the New York State Department of Health's (NYSDOH) requirement to prepare and deliver an Annual Water Quality Report.

-Each year, ECWA delivers on our promise to supply customers with safe, high quality drinking water and professional service that they deserve.
-To ensure that we meet our commitments, we maintain a rigorous quality control program through constant monitoring and testing and continue to invest substantial financial resources to improve our two treatment plants, distribution system infrastructure, our nationally recognized department of water quality and laboratory facilities.
+ECWA remains focused on our promise to deliver safe, high quality drinking water and professional service that our customers deserve.
+To ensure that we meet our commitments, we maintain a rigorous quality control program, constant monitoring and testing, and continue to invest substantial financial resources to improve our two treatment plants, distribution system infrastructure, our nationally recognized department of water quality and laboratory facilities.